stanford-rc/rse-services/_docs/services/index.md

 ## General

  - [Software](software) including development of code, packages, testing, continuous integration, and containerization.
- - [High Performance Computing](hpc) including scaling an algorithm to run on HPC and/or cloud services
+ - [High Performance Computing](hpc) including scaling an algorithm to run on HPC and/or cloud services, and optimizing resource usage.
  - [Maintenance](maintenance) of code respositories including responding to issues and requests for the continued lifecycle of the software.

 ## Domain Specific